nerc-project/nerc-docs/docs/other-tools/kubernetes/k3s/k3s.md

 hostnamectl set-hostname k3s-master
 ```

-In this step, you will install kubelet and kubeadm on the below nodes
+In this step, you will steup the following nodes

 - k3s-master
 - k3s-worker1